ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-69. The following input 8.38 is subjected to a MaxPool2D(2,2) operation having 2 × 2 max-pooling filter with a stride of 2 and no padding at all.
+Q. The following input 8.38 is subjected to a MaxPool2D(2,2) operation having 2 × 2 max-pooling filter with a stride of 2 and no padding at all.
 <table align='center'>
   <tr>
     <td align="center">